EXPORTING YOUR YEARBOOK USING InDesign

 • Page size: Confirm your document size matches the printer’s required trim size (e.g. A4 – check with your yearbook provider).

-• Margins and safe zone: Keep important text and graphics at least 10mm inside the trim area to avoid them being cut off.
+• Margins and safe zone: Keep important text and graphics away from the trim area to avoid them being cut off.
+When setting up a Facing Pages document the margins should be set to 5 mm for all edges except the binding edge which should be 15mm.

 • Bleed: Ensure you’ve set a 3mm bleed on all sides if your design has images or colours going to the edge of the page.